aledgriffiths79/cookbook/README.md

     + Used to construct the structure of the front-end of the project
   + CSS/Materialize
     + Provides styling for the pages and all content
+    + Materialize is a modern responsive CSS framework based on Material Design by Google.
   + Mongo
     + Used for storing data and is easy to add or change fields
   + Flask